The importance of professional boundaries

 Maintaining public confidence in the psychoanalytic profession is at the core of what we do.

-At the BPC, we understand our responsibility of upholding our standards, and we take this very seriously.
-We understand that these standards are an important part of supporting safe, psychoanalytic therapy and at the core of these standards, is maintaining professional boundaries.
+At the BPC, we understand our responsibility of upholding our standards, and we take this seriously.
+We understand that the standards we set are an important part of supporting safe, psychoanalytic therapy and at the core of these standards, is maintaining professional boundaries.

 What to do if you need to report your concerns about a BPC Registrant

-If you have reason to believe a BPC Registrant has not maintained professional boundaries with their patient/s, then it is of vital importance that you contact the BPC with these concerns, read our step-by-step guide below on what our concerns process entails:
+If you have reason to believe a BPC Registrant has not maintained professional boundaries with their patient/s, then it is of vital importance that you contact the BPC with these concerns.
+Visit our concerns page to read our step-by-step guide on what our concerns process entails.

 If you’d like to know more about how our Fitness to Practice Process works, here’s a breakdown of the stages your concern will go through: